Soy vs Whey Protein Powder: Which is Best for You?

 As shown in the table below, soy protein supplements usually have at least as much protein as whey protein powder.

-Calories and Macronutrients per 100 Grams of Soy and Whey Proteins from Myprotein (MP) and Bodybuilding Warehouse (BW)
+Calories and Macronutrients per 100 Grams of Soy and Whey Proteins from Bodybuilding Warehouse, Myprotein, and Optimum Nutrition*

 While an article by Harvard Health suggests the general population only requires 0.8 grams of protein per kilo of body weight per day, a meta-analysis in the British Journal of Sports Medicine (Morton et al., 2018) indicates that those undertaking resistance training should aim for 1.6 grams to repair their muscle tissue.